PigeonBannerHorizontal1.png

 BIO

-Emma Smith-Stevens is the author of an award-winning novel, The Australian (Dzanc Books), and a forthcoming short story collection, Greyhounds (Dzanc Books).
+Emma Smith-Stevens is the author of an award-winning novel, The Australian (Dzanc Books), and a short story collection, Greyhounds, coming in October 2026.

 After growing up in Downtown Manhattan, Smith-Stevens worked as a server at a pancake house in Delray Beach, Florida, a department store gift-wrapper in Boca Raton, a personal assistant in Beverly Hills, a scriptwriter for virtual patients used by nursing students, and has taught writing and literature at the University of Florida, Santa Fe College, and the Bard Prison Initiative.

-Smith-Stevens lives with multiple autoimmune disorders and bipolar I disorder, and she advocates passionately for equity, dignity, universal healthcare, and freedom from stigma and all forms of violence targeting people with disabilities.
-Her experiences within the U.S. healthcare system and society at large as a woman with severe mental illness since age 12 and over a decade of life-changing, systemic physical diseases increasingly inform her writing, whether as its subject or from more of a slant.
+Smith-Stevens lives with chronic illness, and passionately advocates for equity, dignity, accessible healthcare for all, and freedom from stigma and all forms of violence, discrimination, and exploitation targeting people with disabilities.
+Her experiences within the U.S. healthcare system and society at large as a woman with mental illness and over a decade of life-changing autoimmune conditions inform much of her recent work.
 She lives in Brooklyn, New York and is writing a memoir.